zopefoundation/Products.SQLAlchemyDA/README.rst

 ------------------

-SQLAlchemyDA is a generic database adapter for Zope ZSQL methods, which are SQL templates generally used by legacy Zope2 applications for communicating with relational databases.
+SQLAlchemyDA is a generic database adapter for Zope ZSQL methods, which are an older/legacy SQL templating feature for executing relational database queries from with in a Zope to transaction context.

 SQLAlchemyDA provides an implementation in the form of a Zope2 "product" which wraps `z3c.sqlalchemy <https://pypi.python.org/pypi/zope.sqlalchemy>`_, so that